Annecy bid for the 2018 Winter Olympics: Overview

 At first, the French Olympic Committee (CNOSF) was quite reluctant in bidding for a Winter Games, preferring to focus on a bid for the 2024 Summer Olympics.
 However, four cities (Annecy, Grenoble, Nice and Pelvoux) expressed interest in hosting the 2018 games.
 On September 24, 2008, the Olympic Committee announced it had granted these wishes and would bid in 2011.
 Annecy was elected as the official candidate city by the French NOC on March 18, 2009.
-The CNOSF acknowledged its tough competition, but intended to learn from the failure of Paris to secure the Summer Olympics recently with victory in Annecy, maintaining a humble approach.
+The CNOSF acknowledged its tough competition, but intended to learn from the failure of Paris to secure the 2012 Summer Olympics with victory in Annecy, maintaining a humble approach.

 Previous bid head Edgar Grospiron, Olympic skiing champion, stated, "we have exceptional, spectacular scenery with Mount Blanc, economic strength with one million tourists every year, and so we believe that our bid is credible.
 We want to invite the world to a party in a world famous resort".
 Grospiron was being assisted by IOC members and former Olympians Jean-Claude Killy and Guy Drut.
 However, his demission on December 12, 2010 raised questions on the viability of the bid.
 On January 10, 2011, Charles Beigbeder was named as the new CEO for the Annecy bid.
 In addition, Olympic champions Jean-Pierre Vidal and Pernilla Wiberg were appointed as Vice Presidents of the bid.
 Beigbeder said he would seek more financial support for the bid from the private sector.
 Also announced with Beigbeder's appointment was the selection of Pierre Mirabaud as Director General of the bid.
 Mirabaud had been a regional government prefect, experience which Beigbeder said was needed by the bid.